Information for USNH Staff

 The program is designed for working adults who have professional and family obligations on top of their academic responsibilities.
 The program can be completed in 14 to 24 months and consists of 3-week in person summer terms and online terms fall through spring.
 Students can choose to start the program in the summer (typical) or choose to begin with the online terms in the fall or spring to suit their personal and professional schedules.
 Previous USNH employees have received their supervisor’s support to participate in the summer programing using a combination of work, flex-time and/or vacation time.

-How do I communicate the value of the Master of Arts in Community Development Policy and Practice program to my supervisor?
+How do I communicate the value of the Master in Community Development Policy and Practice program to my supervisor?

 Previous USNH employees have emphasized the skills they would gain in project design, implementation, management, and evaluation and the additional credibility and career growth that come with a master’s degree.
 Additionally this is an applied program, requiring a yearlong capstone project, so USNH employees may work with their supervisors to structure a project that directly benefits their work.
 For example, Amy Oliva, Discovery Program Administrative Director at UNH, designed and developed a grant proposal for a citizen engagement requirement as part of the undergraduate core curriculum – connecting students to opportunities that help them understand and critically reflect on the issues that shape the choices they face as citizens.